-1. Application of the Governance Principles:

-- AL AIN AHLIA INSURANCE COMPANY was one of the companies that interacted with the intention of the financial market relating to the application of the laws governing the corporates (Corporate Governance).
+- 1. Application of the Governance Principles: - AL AIN AHLIA INSURANCE COMPANY was one of the companies that interacted with the intention of the financial market relating to the application of the laws governing the corporates (Corporate Governance).
 Since 2005, when AL AIN AHLIA INSURANCE COMPANY was asked to do so, it gave notes regarding this matter and ended up supporting all the endeavors that aim at coping with the latest administrative and ownership methods, the application of effective practices in relation to the institutional development modernization to face the challenges, achieve constant development and methodological approaches and professional skills compatible with the standing social and economic fabric of the country and its privacy.
 The application of governance, with its leading advantages in change and restructure, promises the enhancement of performance, the continuation, risk reduction, supporting the responsibility, transparency and taking into account the shareholders' rights.
 Therefore, the Company's Board of Directors takes all of that into the consideration. - Based on the aforementioned, the Company is committed to apply the rules of disclosure and transparency in order to strengthen confidence.
-That is why on 19/04/2010 the Company's Board of Directors decided to apply fully the system of governance controls, in accordance with the provisions of Ministerial Resolution No. (518) of the year 2009.

-2. Implementation of the Governance Rules:

-• The Company as well is committed and works under the rules of governance controls, contained in the Resolution No. (3/RM) 2020 of the Chairman of the Board of the Securities and Commodities Authority regarding the standards of institutional discipline and the governance of public joint-stock companies and its amendment which replaces of the Resolution No. (7/RM) 2016 and the Ministerial Resolution No. (518/2009).
+That is why on 19/04/2010 the Company's Board of Directors decided to apply fully the system of governance controls, in accordance with the provisions of Ministerial Resolution No. (518) of the year 2009. - 2.
+Implementation of the Governance Rules: - The Company as well is committed and works under the rules of governance controls, contained in the Resolution No. (3/RM) 2020 of the Chairman of the Board of the Securities and Commodities Authority regarding the standards of institutional discipline and the governance of public joint-stock companies and its amendment which replaces of the Resolution No. (7/RM) 2016 and the Ministerial Resolution No. (518/2009).
+Also, the Company started with implementation of the Governance regulations issued by CBUAE and enforced at 15/12/2022.